 – The potential for abuse exists in pretty much any community or institution.

-– Perpetrators of abuse often don’t appear to be outwardly monstrous, but may in fact be individuals who are largely admired, respected, or well-liked.
+– Perpetrators of abuse often don’t look monstrous, but may in fact be largely admired, respected, or well-liked.

-– The extent to which you like someone often has little to do with whether or not they’re capable of abuse.
-(Perpetrators of abuse may be quite nice to people generally – though obviously not to their victims.)
+– The extent to which you like someone often has little to do with their capacity for abuse.
+(Perpetrators of abuse may be nice to people generally – though obviously not to their victims.)